assembl/assembl/doc/new_class.rst

 Each class should define how it will be represented by default in the REST interfaces.
 This is done by creating an entry for that class in ``assembl/view_defs/default.json``, as described in :py:mod:`assembl.view_def`.
 It is also useful to have an entry for the class in ``assembl/view_defs/changes.json``, which determines how much data will be sent to the Websocket when the object is changed.

+IMPORTANT: If you forget to do this, you cannot access instances of that class, but you will not know that through errrors or otherwise.

 .. code-block:: javascript

     "Document": {